kojodoc/kojodoc.github.io/tutorials/lessons-level2/keep-pictures-instage.md

 Write a program where four squares start out at the center of the stage and then move towards its four corners.

+Write a program that does the following:
+* Draws four rectangles at the centerof the stage.
+* Moves the rectangles towards the four corners of the stage.
+* Keeps the rectangles within the stage borders.